SWI-Prolog/contrib-protobufs/protobufs_overview.md

 the wire stream get their default value (typically the empty string or zero, depending on type).
 Embedded messages and groups are omitted if not in the wire stream; you can test for their presence using get_dict/3.
 There is no mechanism for determining whether a field was in the wire stream or not (that is, there is no equivalent of the Python implementation's =|HasField|=).

+The "oneof" feature causes a slightly different behavior.
+Only the field that's in the wire stream gets set; the other fields are omitted.
+And if none of the fields in the "oneof" are set, then none of the fields appears.
+You can check which field is set by using get_dict/3.

 ### addressbook example {#protobufs-addressbook-example}